 The Richard Jefferies Award

-of £1,000 is given to UK-based author/s of the book considered by the judging panel
+of £1,000 is given to the author/s of the book considered by the judging panel

 to be the most outstanding nature writing published in a given calendar year.
 The winner is also given a year's membership to the Richard Jefferies Society.

-The winning work will reflect the heritage, content and spirit of place that is so strong in Jefferies’ countryside books.
+The winning work will reflect the heritage, content and sense of place that is so strong in Jefferies’

 Please include covering information and, if known, future contact details (email and telephone) for the author and publisher.